Electric motor: DC motors

-The first commutator DC electric motor capable of turning machinery was invented by British scientist William Sturgeon in 1832.
-Following Sturgeon's work, a commutator-type direct-current electric motor was built by American inventor Thomas Davenport and Emily Davenport, which he patented in 1837.
+The first commutator DC electric motor capable of turning machinery was invented by English scientist William Sturgeon in 1832.
+Following Sturgeon's work, a commutator-type direct-current electric motor was built by American inventors Thomas Davenport and Emily Davenport, which he patented in 1837.
 The motors ran at up to 600 revolutions per minute, and powered machine tools and a printing press.
-Due to the high cost of primary battery power, the motors were commercially unsuccessful and bankrupted Davenport.
+Due to the high cost of primary battery power, the motors were commercially unsuccessful and bankrupted the Davenports.
 Several inventors followed Sturgeon in the development of DC motors, but all encountered the same battery cost issues.
 As no electricity distribution system was available at the time, no practical commercial market emerged for these motors.

-After many other more or less successful attempts with relatively weak rotating and reciprocating apparatus Prussian/Russian Moritz von Jacobi created the first real rotating electric motor in May 1834.
+After many other more or less successful attempts with relatively weak rotating and reciprocating apparatus German-Russian Moritz von Jacobi created the first real useful rotating electric motor in May 1834.
 It developed remarkable mechanical output power.
 His motor set a world record, which Jacobi improved four years later in September 1838.
-His second motor was powerful enough to drive a boat with 14 people across a wide river.
-It was also in 1839/40 that other developers managed to build motors with similar and then higher performance.
+His second motor was powerful enough to drive an electric boat with 14 people across a wide river.
+It was also in 1839–1840 that other developers managed to build motors with similar and then higher performance.

-In 1855, Jedlik built a device using similar principles to those used in his electromagnetic self-rotors that was capable of useful work.
+In 1827–1828, Jedlik built a device using similar principles to those used in his electromagnetic self-rotors that was capable of useful work.
 He built a model electric vehicle that same year.

 A major turning point came in 1864, when Antonio Pacinotti first described the ring armature (although initially conceived in a DC generator, i.e. a dynamo).
-This featured symmetrically-grouped coils closed upon themselves and connected to the bars of a commutator, the brushes of which delivered practically non-fluctuating current.
+This featured symmetrically grouped coils closed upon themselves and connected to the bars of a commutator, the brushes of which delivered practically non-fluctuating current.
 The first commercially successful DC motors followed the developments by Zénobe Gramme who, in 1871, reinvented Pacinotti's design and adopted some solutions by Werner Siemens.

 A benefit to DC machines came from the discovery of the reversibility of the electric machine, which was announced by Siemens in 1867 and observed by Pacinotti in 1869.
 Gramme accidentally demonstrated it on the occasion of the 1873 Vienna World's Fair, when he connected two such DC devices up to 2 km from each other, using one of them as a generator and the other as motor.